November 2, 2021

 Articles

-Safety Concepts for an Arm-based Robot Controller SoC — Arm White Paper
+Safety Concepts for Arm-Based Robot Controller SoC

-Safety Concepts for an Arm-based Robot Controller SoC — Arm White Paper
+Safety Concepts for Arm-Based Robot Controller SoC

 In this Arm white paper, developed in collaboration with EnSilica as an Arm Functional Safety Partner, the authors present architectural concepts and safety analyses for industrial robot controllers implemented as system-on-chip (SoC) designs.